alexiscarbillet/ac-electricity/docs/home_appliances/freezer.md

 ## ⚡ How It Works: The Vapor-Compression Cycle

-A freezer operates using the **vapor-compression refrigeration cycle**

-[Image of the vapor-compression refrigeration cycle diagram] , which requires continuous electrical power to move heat from the cold interior to the warm exterior.
+A freezer operates using the **vapor-compression refrigeration cycle** , which requires continuous electrical power to move heat from the cold interior to the warm exterior.

 ### 1. Power and Control
 * **Compressor:** The $\mathbf{AC}$ system's primary electrical load is the **hermetic compressor motor**.
 This motor provides the necessary mechanical work (pressure) to drive the refrigerant.